 Q. My family lives in a married quarter but we have bought our own property which we are renovating at the moment.
 The Council refuse to grant the 50% Second Home Discount – why is this?

 A. When renovating a property it is usually completely empty of furniture.
 If this is the case the council will not class it as a ‘second home’ but as an ’empty dwelling’.
 There are other council tax discounts available for empty properties – contact your council for details.

-Q. We have been receiving the 50% Second Home Council Tax discount for our own property but now that we are posted to Cyprus the council tell us the discount will stop – is this correct?
+Q. We have been receiving the 50% Second Home Council Tax discount for our own property but now that we are posted off mainland UK the council tell us the discount will stop – is this correct?

 Q. I own my own property in Wales but live in SFA in England.
 I applied for the 50% Second Home Council Tax discount in 2009 but was turned down.
 I understand that the regulations for Wales may have changed – is this true?

 A. Military personnel who own homes in Wales but live in Service accommodation elsewhere now qualify for a 50% Council Tax discount.
 In 2008, AFF wrote to the Welsh Assembly to highlight the anomaly between the Welsh position on Council Tax discounts for Army personnel and the English and Scottish positions, where the 50% Second Home Council Tax discount was already granted.
 The Welsh Assembly agreed to review the regulations and the Council Tax (Prescribed Classes of Dwellings) (Wales) Regulations 1998 were amended with effect from April 2010.

 If you have any further questions regarding your eligibility for the 50% Second Homes Council Tax discount please contact the AFF Housing Specialist, by e-mail at email@example.com.